Epopeus/Arthos/README.md

-# MaNGOSClean
+# Arthos

-MaNGOS with better tools and code structure.<br/>
+A World of Warcraft complete server infrastructure.<br/>
-Currently, MaNGOSClean is a solo project built on MacOS.
+Currently, Arthos is a solo project built on MacOS.

 ## Build